 - Why health insurance doesn’t pay for maintenance chiropractic care

-- How much chiropractor visits cost (especially if you don’t have health coverage)
+- What chiropractor visits cost (especially if you don’t have health coverage)

 - Your options if your health insurance won’t pay for chiropractic care

-- What you can do to find out if your health plan covers chiropractic care, or when and how it covers this kind of care
+- How to find out if your health plan covers chiropractic care

 Most types of health insurance pay for at least some trips to the chiropractor.

 That’s surprising for a few reasons.
-One, many still consider chiropractic care a form of complementary or alternative medicine.
-And many health insurance plans won’t cover ‘alternative’ care.
+One is that many still consider chiropractic care a form of complementary or alternative medicine.
+And many health insurance plans won’t cover “alternative” care.